kcl-lang/kcl-lang.io/docs/user_docs/getting-started/intro.md

 ### vs. HCL

-A Go implementation structured configuration language.
+HCL is a Go implementation structured configuration language.
 The native syntax of HCL is inspired by libucl and nginx configurations.
 It is used to create a structured configuration language that is friendly to humans and machines, mainly for devops tools, server configurations, and resource configurations as a [Terraform language](https://www.terraform.io/language).

 HCL has some striking similarities with GCL.
 It does introduce a poor man’s version of inheritance: file overlays.
 Fields may be defined in multiple files that get overwritten in a certain order of the file names.
 Although not nearly as complex as GCL, it does have some of the same issues.
 The mode is fixed and the capability is limited.